 Top 5 Breeds Of Chickens That Lay Large Eggs (The Best Egg Laying Chickens)

 When planning your chicken coop, you might have dreams of cracking open big fresh eggs daily for breakfast, baking, whatever you like.
-If you already have a couple of chickens laying eggs, you might notice that they aren’t always as big as you expected.
-Although the size of the egg depends on a few different factors, like diet and overall health of the individual hen, breed also matters.
+If you already have a couple of chickens laying eggs, you might notice that they either aren’t always as numerous or as big as you expected.
+Although the size of the egg depends on a few different factors, like diet and overall health of the individual hen, the breed of chicken also matters.

 We did a bit of research and put together this list of five breeds of chicken that are not only known for laying a lot of eggs, but can lay really large eggs.
-Many folks report that these breeds of chicken, given the right conditions, can lay large to jumbo sized eggs.
+Many folks report that these breeds of chicken, given the right conditions, can lay large to jumbo sized eggs on a regular basis.
 Before getting started though, let’s take a look at what “large” really means when it comes to eggs.

 According to this nifty guide by The Kitchn, large eggs weigh an average of 2 ounces each.
 Extra large eggs ring in at about 2.25 ounces, and jumbo eggs are 2.5 ounces on average.
 Now that we have a gauge of what a large egg is, let’s jump into breeds that can lay them.